matagus/django-generic-links/README.md

 `hatch run test:test` will run the tests in every Python + Django versions combination.

-`hatch run test.py3.13-5.1:test will run them for python 3.13 and Django 5.1.
+`hatch run test.py3.13-5.1:test` will run them for python 3.13 and Django 5.1.
 Please see possible combinations using `hatch env show` ("test" matrix).

 License
 =======

-`django-generic-links` is released under an BSD License - see the `LICENSE` file for more information.
+`django-generic-links` is released under a BSD License - see the `LICENSE` file for more information.